 No one likes a case of red-eye, but is there ever a reason to worry?
 Here’s a closer look at common reasons your eyes might be red and some eye care advice.

 William White, OD, an optometrist with Baylor Scott & White Medical Center – Temple, said red eyes are typically caused by one of three main factors:

-- Environment, typically allergies, lack of sleep, or exposure to irritants.
+- Environment, such as allergies, a lack of sleep, or exposure to irritants

-“The red appearance is caused by enlargement, or dilation, of the blood vessels, typically in a tissue called the conjunctiva,” says Dr. White.
-“Occasionally, a blood vessel will break and can cause pooling of the blood between the layers.
-Thankfully, this is not usually a problem and just takes a week or two to slowly clear and no treatment is needed.”
+“The red appearance is caused by enlargement, or dilation, of the blood vessels, typically in a tissue called the conjunctiva,” Dr. White said.
+“Occasionally, a blood vessel will break and can cause the pooling of the blood between the layers.
+Thankfully, this is not usually a problem.
+It just takes a week or two to slowly clear, and no treatment is needed.”

 - Does anything seem to make it worse or better?

-For red itchy eyes caused by allergies, Dr. White advises over-the-counter medicines like Alaway or Zaditor, used in the morning and at night.
+For red itchy eyes caused by allergies, Dr. White recommends over-the-counter medicines.
 These drops work best if they are started about a week before allergy season and continued each day until the allergen is no longer active.
 It also helps to avoid your triggers, like staying indoors when the pollen count is highest.

-Artificial tears work well if the cause is dryness or exposure something such as wind or dust.
-Dr. White typically advises using a drop such as Refresh Optive, Blink, or Systane Ultra a few times a day.
-Putting the drop in the refrigerator can also provide extra relief, but is not always necessary.
+Artificial tears work well if the cause is dryness or exposure to something such as wind or dust.
+Dr. White typically advises using eye drops a few times a day.
+Putting the drop in the refrigerator can also provide extra relief but is not always necessary.

 Cold compresses can provide relief for red, swollen eyes.
 You can use a cold washcloth or ice pack as needed but for no longer than 10 minutes at a time.